-OK, most of the options above are relatively easy, budget-friendly options to make a room feel brighter.
+OK, most of the options above are relatively easy, budget-friendly options to make a dark room brighter.
 This option is more for anyone that’s open to home remodeling ideas.

 If your dark room is next to a bright and light room, you could try to figure out how to open up the 2 rooms to each other.

-You could remove a wall, install a half wall to let more light into a hallway, install a larger cased or arched doorway, or just merge the rooms into a larger room.
+You could remove a wall, install a half wall to let more light in, install a larger cased or arched doorway, or just merge the rooms into a larger room.

 10. Switch To A French Door

-If removing a wall or installing large openings won’t work for you, how about interior doors with windows?
+If removing a wall or installing large openings won’t work for you, how about switching to interior doors with windows?
 I’m a big fan of our extra tall, French Doors.

-But, any interior doors with windows are great for Laundry Rooms, Kitchens, Offices, and Home Gyms.
+I wouldn’t use them for bedrooms, But, switching to French Doors or other interior doors with windows works great for Laundry Rooms, Kitchens, Offices, and Home Gyms.

 11. Try White Walls

 In the last few years, I’ve been repainting a lot of rooms in our home WHITE.
 Switching to white paint ALWAYS makes these rooms feel lighter, brighter, and more open.

 White paint reflects more light.
 So, it really does brighten a dark room.
 In fact, I just painted our kitchen walls and ceiling white too.
 Our whole kitchen feels bigger and brighter with these clean, crisp white walls.